-If your business has ever suffered through a Distributed Denial of Services (DDoS) attack, it’s was likely experience you haven’t forgotten, as much as you might like to.
-For your website, a DDoS attack is like being paralyzed – your website becomes unable to respond to the simplest request, your PCI-compliant online store is completely unusable by paying customers, everything that makes your business go suddenly grinds to a halt like you’re stuck in the world’s worst traffic jam.
+A DDoS attack is like your website being paralyzed – it becomes unable to respond to the simplest request, your PCI-compliant online store is completely unusable by paying customers, everything that makes your business go suddenly grinds to a halt like you’re stuck in the world’s worst traffic jam.

-If you’ve heard about but never experienced a DDoS attack, count yourself lucky.
 These malicious actions are carried out by multiple bots or “zombie” computers who send superfluous requests to a computer or website to disrupt service.
-They gobble up bandwidth and make it impossible for legitimate requests to get through.
+DDoS attacks gobble up bandwidth and make it impossible for legitimate requests to get through.

 But who are the people behind these DDoS attacks, and what compels them to perpetrate such malicious acts against seemingly innocent victims?